mesosphere/marathon/docs/docs/pods.md

 # Limitations

-- If a pod belongs to a group that declares dependencies, these such dependencies are implicit for the pod.
+- If a pod belongs to a group that declares dependencies, these dependencies are implicit for the pod.

 - Pods are are members of Groups, but they cannot be modified by the `/v2/groups/` endpoint.
 At the `v2/groups` endpoint, they are read-only.